Quick answer

 Insurance Reality Check

 Insurance isn’t optional.
 Even if Virginia doesn’t mandate it at the state level for all studios, your landlord will.
 And you should want it.
 A single infection claim can bankrupt a small studio.
+Make sure you know the insurance coverage your Virginia studio actually needs before you sign anything.
 General liability coverage for a tattoo shop typically runs $500 to $2,000 annually.
 Professional liability (malpractice) coverage adds another $300 to $800.
 Get both.

 Hidden Costs